The Structured Literacy Approach

 “Seldom has language study been required for teachers… Literacy is an achievement that rests on all levels of linguistic processing, from the elemental sounds to the most overarching structures of text. … To help the teacher deliver successful instruction, this book of necessity contains a great deal of information about the lower levels of language (unis smaller than the word, such as sounds, syllables, letters, and some morphemes) from which the higher levels (units larger than the word, such as phrases sentences, and paragraphs) are constructed.
 Language itself is the substance of instruction.
 Students without awareness of language systems will be less able to sound out a new word when they encounter it, less able to spell, less able to interpret punctuation and sentence meaning, and less able to learn new vocabulary words from context.”

 On p.
-21, Dr. Moats “metalinguistic skill, or awareness of language structure itself.”
+21, in her chapter titled “Phonetics” Dr. Moats says this: “listing the inventory of the sounds in any language is an exercise of metalinguistic skill, or awareness of language structure itself.
+Metalinguistic knowledge of speech sounds is developed through formal study and reflection.”
 In a column titled “Level of language” in a Table 1.1 on p.
 2, Dr. Moats lists the subsystems of language: phonology, orthography, morphology, syntax, semantics, pragmatics, and discourse structure.
-Based on these statements in her book, it is difficult for me to imagine that Dr. Moats would oppose teachers providing direct, explicit, individualized feedback to emergent readers on all these levels of language during students’ oral reading.
-This is why we all need to be concerned about teachers’ confusion and possible misunderstandings about “cueing” coming from Science of Reading advocates.
+Based on these statements in her book, it is difficult to imagine that Dr. Moats would be opposed to teachers providing direct, explicit, individualized feedback to emergent readers on all these levels of language during students’ oral reading.
+This is why we all need to be concerned about teachers’ confusion and possible misunderstandings about “cueing” coming from Science of Reading advocates.”

 Dual language educators who implement biliteracy instruction and English medium teachers of students classified as English Language Learners know that there are many methods and approaches to literacy instruction that are effective for multilingual learners.
 One of the most widely implemented approaches is the Metalinguistic Approach.
 This approach is based on multidisciplinary research in applied linguistics, psycholinguistics, second language acquisition, second-language reading, cross-linguistic transfer and literacy learning and teaching research from Spanish-speaking countries.
 See Ke, Zhang and Koda (2023) for a comprehensive review of the research literature on metalinguistic awareness in second language reading development.